mfuerstenau/gradle-buildconfig-plugin/README.md

         /* last but not least we want our buildconfig to be part of the classpath */ compileClasspath += compileBuildConfig.outputs.files
         /* also we want the .class-file to be included in the default .jar-artifact,
-         * therefore we add our outputs to the sourceset's outputs, the first ()-method
+         * therefore we add our outputs to the sourceset's outputs, we nee to filter out
-         *  is because there is also output for the dependency-cache we don't need */ output.dir compileBuildConfig.outputs.files.first () }
+         * the dependency-cache */
+        compileBuildConfig.outputs.files.findAll {
+           !it.name.endsWith ('dependency-cache') // we don't want these }.each {
+           output.dir it // add everything else
+        }
+    }
 }
 ```